JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 found in syslog because we supplied ``debug`` in our peer script.

-On my system the log can be comfortably viewed with ``tail -f /var/log/ppp/current``, but it is system dependent and if you don't use metalog_ it will definitely be somewhere else in ``/var/log``.
+On my system the log can be comfortably viewed with ``tail -f /var/log/ppp/current``, but it is system dependent and if you don’t use metalog_ it will definitely be somewhere else in ``/var/log``.

 If the connection worked fine that is all there is to it, now just enable the